quintel/documentation/general/appliances_labelling.md

 The label also contains information on:

 -   the annual energy consumption in kWh/year-   the capacity of fresh foods in litres for refrigerators and combined appliances-   the capacity of frozen foods in litres for freezers and combined appliances-   the noise in dB(A)<strong> Washing machine</strong>
-The energy class of the washing machines can be determined from the Energy Efficiency Index (EEI), which is presented in the table below and it is based on the annual energy consumption of the appliance.
+The table below presents the EEI of each energy label of Washing machines.

 ![Figure 1: Washing machine labelling.](../images/Washing_machine_labelling.png "Figure 1: Washing machine labelling.")